nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/README.md

 ~/control/README.md
 ```

-Refer to that file for detailed usage instructions.
+Refer to that file for detailed usage instructions, including how to test the pipeline using a FASTA file.

 ---